huntt1/huntt1.github.io/index.md

 ![capture](https://user-images.githubusercontent.com/42807766/49518683-3d65b700-f86d-11e8-9cb6-217a7cde5086.PNG)

-<font size="8"> This is some text!This Project Focused on Old Buildings (100 years+) that have Ground Rent in the City of Baltimore. </font>
+<font size="10"> This Project Focused on Old Buildings (100 years+) that have Ground Rent in the City of Baltimore.
+It follows the occurence of these buildings in the city and where they cluster. </font>

 [See more details here](https://huntt1.github.io/Project1_BaltMap/project1.html)